DZakh-forks/sentio-benchmark/README.md

 \* Missing ~5% of events
 † Missing 86,844 blocks (86.84% of target range)
 ‡ Subgraph does not report account counts in the same way as other implementations
-** Ponder documentation claims trace support, but our tests show it fails to capture any swap traces
+** Ponder documentation indicates trace support, but our implementation encountered configuration issues that prevented successful trace capture

 ### Key Observations